turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### RenderPath3D
 [[Header]](../WickedEngine/RenderPath3D.h) [[Cpp]](../WickedEngine/RenderPath3D.cpp)
 Base class for implementing 3D rendering paths.
-It supports everything that the Renderpath2D does.
-It is a base class that doesn't implement a particular 3D scene rendering algorithm, so it can't be used by itself.
-For specific algorithm, the user can choose between using [RenderPath3D_Forward](#renderpath3d_forward), [RenderPath3D_Deferred](#renderpath3d_deferred), [RenderPath3D_TiledForward](#renderpath3d_tiledforward), [RenderPath3D_TiledDeferred](#renderpath3d_tileddeferred) and [RenderPath3D_PathTracing](#renderpath3d_pathtracing), each with their own strengths and weaknesses.
+It also supports everything that the Renderpath2D does.

 The post process chain is also implemented here.
 This means that the order of the post processes and the resources that they use are defined here, but the individual post process rendering on a lower level is implemented in the `wiRenderer` as core engine features.
 Read more about post process implementation in the [wiRenderer section](#post-processing).